New York Turns a Corner on Disease That Has Slain 10,000 in State

 Pandemics do not have an on-off switch until there is a proven vaccine, the governor emphasized.
 But there will be smaller points of resolution in the next 12 to 18 months, the anticipated time frame for such a vaccine, Cuomo said.

 Speaking in a conference call later with an all-Democratic panel of northeast governors, Cuomo announced a working group made up of public health and economic development officials for each state, as well as each governor’s chief of staff, aimed at reopening strategies.
-The states involved so far are New York, Connecticut, New Jersey, Pennsylvania, Delaware and Rhode Island.
+The states involved so far are New York, Connecticut, New Jersey, Pennsylvania, Delaware, Rhode Island and Massachusetts.
+Cuomo announced a few hours after the call that Massachusetts had joined, the first Republican-led state in the coalition.

 The group “will start working immediately on designing a reopening plan,” Cuomo said.
 There is no timeline for productions from the group, though Cuomo said he wanted smart plans as soon as possible.